 Purchasing a Copy of the Guide

-We are also currently selling the 2nd edition at a discounted rate of $30 (+ $10 postage) or it can be collected from us at 227 Newcastle street, Northbridge.
+We are also currently selling the 2nd edition (2012) at a discounted rate of $30.50 (+ $10 postage) or it can be collected from us at 227 Newcastle Street, Northbridge.

-A five-module training series is also now available.
-For more information on the guide or the Improved Services Initiative, please call Fiona Reid on (08) 6330 5400.
+Training based on the Trauma Informed Treatment Guide is available.
+For more information please call Fiona Reid on (08) 6330 5400.

 Engaging Vulnerable Women in Physical Activity (DRS) Manual